Anaerobic Digestion Biogas

 Additionally, in evaluating H2S treatment approaches, an important metric to consider is the Total Cost of Ownership (TCO).

-The TCO includes capital cost such as the vessel size, pumps and installation costs, and the operating costs, largely determined by media life and resulting time between replacement -- itself a function of biogas flow rate and H2S concentration.
+The TCO includes capital costs such as the vessel size, pumps and installation costs, and the operating costs, largely determined by media life and resulting time between replacement -- itself a function of biogas flow rate and H2S concentration.
 MV's enhanced iron sponge (BAM) media is guaranteed to remove up to 13 pounds of H2S per cubic foot, one of the highest removal efficiencies in the industry.

 • Lost Revenue due to system downtime – maintenance/media changes